darealshinji/embed-ass/README.md

-To convert the fonts, it uses UUEncode-simple from Youka (https://github.com/Youka/UUEncode-simple) which is already included here and can be compiled with `make && make clean`.
+To convert the fonts, it uses UUEncode-simple from Youka (https://github.com/Youka/UUEncode-simple) which is already included here and can be compiled with `make`.